UNIT-Electronics-MX/py32f0xx-hal/README.md

 ## 📚 Documentation

+📖 **[Online Documentation](https://unit-electronics-mx.github.io/py32f0xx-hal/)** - Complete guide with examples and API reference

-Comprehensive documentation is available in the `docs/` directory:
+Comprehensive documentation is also available locally in the `docs/` directory:

 ```bash
 # Build and view documentation locally